Ynyesto/ynyesto/README.md

 ### Courses

+#### Chainlink RWA bootcamp

+In October of 2024 I participated in Chainilnk's bootcamp on tokenization of real world assets.
+You can check out the repo containing my work [here](https://github.com/Ynyesto/Chainlink-RWA-Bootcamp)!

 #### Chainlink CCIP bootcamp

 In August of 2024 I completed the first ever Chainlink CCIP Bootcamp.
 You can find the repo containing all the work done during the course [here](https://github.com/ynyesto/CCIP-Bootcamp)!